dortania/OpenCore-Install-Guide/extras/ventura.md

 * Delta updates (small 1-3GB updates) will no longer be available and you must install the full update (12GB), as delta updates only contain the non-AVX2 cache on Apple Silicon machines
 * Polaris GPUs remain unsupported on machines without AVX2

-Because of these caveats, Dortania will no longer be supporting pre-Haswell CPUs for Ventura and above.
+Because of these caveats, the Dortania guide will no longer be supporting pre-Haswell CPUs for Ventura and above.
 The pages for these CPUs will remain updated for Monterey.

 ### Supported SMBIOS